bramstein/fontfaceobserver/README.md

 ## License

 Font Face Observer is licensed under the BSD License.
-Copyright 2014-2017 Bram Stein.
+Copyright 2014-2017 Bram Stein and Damien Seguin.
 All rights reserved.